mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/19/Day-151/">June 19, 2017</a></small></div>
-<p><strong>Trump tweets that his "MAKE AMERICA GREAT AGAIN agenda is doing very well despite the distraction of the Witch Hunt"</strong> – aka Robert Mueller's Russia investigation.
+<p><strong>Trump tweets that his "MAKE AMERICA GREAT AGAIN agenda is doing very well despite the distraction of the Witch Hunt"</strong> – aka Robert Mueller's <a href="/trump-russia-investigation/">Russia investigation</a>.
 Mueller is considering whether there is evidence to launch a full scale obstruction of justice investigation. (<a href="http://www.cnn.com/2017/06/19/politics/trump-investigation/index.html">CNN</a>)</p>